telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

         </tbody>
     </table>

 The table can now describe the entire structure of the grid.
 The field that the column is bound to in the data set is specified in the `data-field` attribute of each `<th>` element.
 Using `data-field` attributes is highly recommended.
-Otherwise the header cell content should meet the [requirements for data field names](/api/javascript/ui/grid#configuration-columns.field).
+Otherwise the content of the header cell has to meet the [requirements for data field names](/api/javascript/ui/grid#configuration-columns.field).

-Since the layout of the Grid is defined by the HTML, it is only necessary to call the `kendoGrid()` function to create a grid, as shown below.
+Since the layout of the Grid is defined by the HTML, you only have to call the `kendoGrid()` function to create a grid.

 ###### Example